Sukkos

 The Mysticism of Dwell / Return ©

-By Dr.Akiva G. Belk
+By Dr.Akiva Gamliel Belk

-The word Tash Voo {meaning dwell} jumps off the page.
+The word Tash Voo {meaning “dwell”} jumps off the page.
 It is spelled {read right to left}:

-Vav Bais Shin Sav
+Vav Bet Shin Tav

 Yet the more common spelling is:

-Bais Shin Yud
+Bet Shin Yud

-The difference does not end there.
-In the Mishnah we learn that the height of a sukkah must not exceed 20 cubits.
+In the Mishnah we learn that the height of a Sukkah must not exceed 20 cubits.
 Why?
 Because then it would be considered a permanent structure.
 Its construction would require a foundation and greater beams thus making it more permanent.
-Some sages say it would be impossible to look over which implies haughtiness.
-The intention of the sukkah is humility along with reliance upon Hashem.
-We see this lesson enwrapped with centuries of discussions from our sages.
-Twenty also represents the number of times the letters of Tash Voo occur together in Tenach teaching us that observant Jews must dwell and non observant Jews must return.
+Some Sages say it would be impossible to look over which implies haughtiness.
+The intention of the Sukkah is humility along with reliance upon Hashem.
+We see this lesson enwrapped with centuries of discussions from our Sages.
+Twenty also represents the number of times the letters of Tash Voo occur together in Tenach teaching us that observant Jews must “dwell” and non observant Jews must “return”.

-The difference between this usage of Tash Voo, meaning to dwell / to return, and the more common usage Yaw Shav is 396.
+The difference between this usage of Tash Voo, meaning “to dwell” / “to return,” and the more common usage Yaw Shav is 396.
 The height of a cubit is about 22 inches.
 When we divide 22 into 396 we get 18 which represents life.
 According to our sages this refers to the Tree of Life which, according to the Baal Ha Turim, is mystically the Lulav.
-This is drawn from Proverbs 11:30 were we are informed that the fruit of the righteous person is a tree of life.
-When we connect that with Tehillim 92:13 where we read ...a righteous person will flourish like a date palm...., we make the connection that the righteous persons tree of life is the date palm whose branch is the lulav. {Ve Chur LaZahav}
+This is drawn from Proverbs 11:30 were we are informed that “the fruit of the righteous person is a tree of life.
+When we connect that with Tehillim 92:13 where we read “...a righteous person will flourish like a date palm....,” we make the connection that the righteous person’s tree of life is the date palm whose branch is the lulav. {Ve Chur LaZahav}

-So when Jews observe the command to dwell in or return to the sukkah, mystically that is like eating from the Tree of Life.
+So when Jews observe the command to dwell in or return to the Sukkah, mystically that is like eating from the Tree of Life.
 In other words, from the spiritual standpoint / from the mystical standpoint observing this Mitzvah is like receiving eternal life.

 Wishing you the best!

-Dr. Akiva G. Belk
+Dr. Akiva Gamliel Belk